robcee/cpu_temp_monitor/README.md

 = Cpu Temperature Monitor =

-Simple Python app to read `/sys/class/thermal/thermal_zone0/temp` and write output to stdio or Redis server on a Raspberry Pi running Ubuntu Server 20.04 LTS.
+Simple Python app (microservice) to read `/sys/class/thermal/thermal_zone0/temp` and write output to stdio or Redis server on a Raspberry Pi running Ubuntu Server 20.04 LTS.
+It is intended to be run from systemd as a service.

 requires a running Redis server, Python 3.7+, Redis-py, e.g., pip install redis.